Lahvuun/sekirofpsunlock/README.md

 ./sekirofpsunlock 30 set-resolution 2560 2560 1080 set-fps 144
 ```
 #### Starting from Steam
+Note: before running the patcher from Steam, you should run it from the terminal once to make sure that the patcher works without any errors.

 You can optionally have this patcher run when you click "PLAY" in Steam.
 To
 accomplish that, set the game's launch options like so:
 ```